-No More Agent Orange Claims - Sen. Coburn to Vietnam Veterans
+No More Agent Orange Claims Say's Sen. Coburn to Vietnam Vets

 "Sooner or later, some senator or congressman was going to target benefits earned by veterans," said John Rowan, National President of Vietnam Veterans of America (VVA).
 "It seems that Senator Tom Coburn (R-Oklahoma) is the one who has taken aim and fired."